Christopher Robin: Disney adaptations

-Christopher Robin has appeared on House of Mouse with his friends, but he is the only main Winnie-the-Pooh character that does not appear in the Kingdom Hearts video game series; in this continuity, the Winnie-the-Pooh book belongs to Merlin and Christopher Robin's role is played out mostly by Sora.
+Christopher Robin has appeared on the television series House of Mouse with his friends in cameo appearances.
+While he does not appear in the Kingdom Hearts video game series, in this continuity the Winnie-the-Pooh book belongs to Merlin and Christopher Robin's role is played out mostly by Sora.
 He only appears in two episodes of My Friends Tigger and Pooh but in the whole series, he is absent and is replaced by his younger friend Darby, a feisty red-headed girl who is the main protagonist and hosts the series.

 His appearance was updated for the 2011 film.
+He also appears with the same appearance as a playable character in the video game Disney Magic Kingdoms.

 In the Doc McStuffins crossover special "Into the Hundred Acre Wood!", Christopher Robin visits Doc's toy hospital searching for Pooh, who has been admitted as a patient.
 Christopher Robin and Doc bond through their shared ability to talk to toys.
 The character is voiced by Oliver Bell.

 Ewan McGregor played a grown-up version of the character in the 2018 Disney live-action film Christopher Robin, while Orton O'Brien portrays the character as a child.
 In this film adaptation, the now adult Christopher is director of efficiency at a luggage company, and Pooh ultimately helps him to devise a plan to significantly decrease the company's expenditures.

+Christopher Robin has a cameo appearance in the 2023 short film Once Upon a Studio, where, together with his friends, he tries to help Pooh when he is stuck in a photo frame, and being part of the Walt Disney Animation Studios characters who gather to take a group photo.